 - Check your facts.
 There’s plenty of room for creativity in poetry, fiction, and creative nonfiction, but there are also times when you have to get your facts right or risk being laughed into the discount bin.

 - Stay on topic.
 We’ve all read pieces of writing that strayed off on some tangent.
 The writer probably intended to connect that tangent to the main idea, but somehow the connection was never made.
-Cut that stuff out.
+Cut that stuff out and the writing will improve drastically.
 Make sure your final draft sticks with the topic or the main plot.

 - Take breaks.
 Whether you’re writing a 1000-word blog post or a 100,000-word novel, you have to take breaks sometimes.
 During a long writing session, take a break to stretch.
 During a long writing project, take breaks to clear your head, gain perspective, and get your bearings.